djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

 ### GFM Back Office Agent

-**Handles special banking operations for GFM Bank that require elevated privileges, such as approving overdrafts and processing fee reversals.
-Operates from the GFM Bank operations center.**
+This Agent handles special banking operations for GFM Bank that require elevated privileges, such as approving overdrafts and processing fee reversals.
+Operates from the GFM Bank operations center.

 #### Create the GFM Back Office Agent